-A counter is a type of digital, mechanical, or electromechanical device designed for precise, automated counting and tallying.
+A counter is a digital, mechanical, or electromechanical device designed for precise, automated counting and tallying.
 These instruments are a common sight across various industrial, project, and commercial applications, such as in analogue to digital converters and digital clocks.
 You can buy them at any reputable seller e.g. RS Components.

 What is an Asynchronous counter?